 All students attending University of the Southwest may park within any marked space on campus, with the exception of spaces marked in universal blue for the handicapped.
-Handicapped students may secure an identification sticker for their vehicles from Hobbs City Hall at no cost.
+Handicapped students may secure an identification sticker for their vehicles from the Motor Vehicle Department (MVD) near campus, at no cost.
 All vehicles must be registered at the time the student registers.